abeleuta/easyannotation/README.md

      y: null, //y position based on target element
      width: null, //with of the container element.
 If not specified defaults to image width.
      height: null, //height of the container element.
 If not specified defaults to image height.

+     loadOnClick: boolean, //if true, annotator will load when user click or tap on the image element

      showToolbar: true, //true to show annotation toolbar
      showProperties: true, // true to show properties toolbar